Back to Blog

 Current research focuses on enhancing implant surfaces to accelerate healing, reduce infection risk, and improve outcomes in challenging cases.
 These developments build upon titanium's established success whilst addressing specific clinical needs.

-Understanding these advances helps patients make informed decisions about their treatment options whilst recognising that titanium's proven track record continues to make it the most reliable choice for most implant applications.
+Understanding these advances helps patients make informed decisions about their treatment options whilst recognising that titanium's proven track record continues to make it a reliable and well-researched choice for most implant applications.

 Key Points to Remember

-- Success rates for titanium implants exceed 95% when properly placed and maintained
+• Clinical studies report high success rates for titanium implants when properly placed and maintained

-- The material's inert properties prevent allergic reactions and tissue rejection
+• The material's inert properties help minimise the risk of allergic reactions and tissue rejection

-- Osseointegration creates permanent biological bonds stronger than surrounding bone
+• Osseointegration creates durable biological bonds with the surrounding bone

 Frequently Asked Questions